DanielOgorchock/ST_Anything/Arduino/libraries/SmartThings/README.md

   - Restart the Arduino IDE so it will scan the new library
   - Assumption: If you're using an ESP8266 based board, you should already have added support for it to the IDE (Google it if needed.)

-##Pre-Requisites for using Ethernet based connectivity (Arduino/W5100 or NodeMCU ESP8266)
+##Pre-Requisites for using Ethernet based connectivity (Arduino/W5100, Arduino/ESP-01 or NodeMCU ESP8266)
 - Your SmartThings HUB must have a Static TCP/IP Address assigned via your router's DHCP Server.
 Since this procedure varies by router model, Google it!
-- You'll need to identify a static TCP/IP address for your Arduino/W5100 or ESP8266, as you'll need this later when setting up the sketch.
+- You'll need to identify a static TCP/IP address for your Arduino/W5100, Arduino/ESP-01, or ESP8266, as you'll need this later when setting up the sketch.
 Choose an unused IP address outside of the range your router's DHCP server uses.

 ##Arduino IDE Instructions
 - Open the Arduino IDE and select File->Examples->SmartThings
   - Select the example sketch that matches your hardware
   - Select File->Save As and select your "Sketches" folder, and click "Save"
-  - If using W5100 or ESP8266, find the lines of the Sketch where it says "<---You must edit this line!"
+  - If using Arduino/W5100, Arduino/ESP-01 or ESP8266, find the lines of the Sketch where it says "<---You must edit this line!"
-	- The Arduino must be assigned a static TCP/IP address, Gateway, DNS, Subnet Mask, MAC Address (W5100 only), SSID + Password (ESP8266 only)
+	- The Arduino must be assigned a static TCP/IP address, Gateway, DNS, Subnet Mask, MAC Address (W5100 only), SSID + Password (WiFiEsp + ESP8266 only)
 	- *** NOTE:  If using the W5100 Shield, YOU MUST ASSIGN IT A UNIQUE MAC ADDRESS in the sketch!!! ***
+	- Note:  If using an ESP-01 with an Arduino, the example assumes you're using an Arduino MEGA 2560.
+Attach the ESP-01 to Hardware Serial "Serial1"
   - Your IDE Serial Monitor Window should be set to 9600 baud
   - With the Serial Monitor windows open, load your sketch and watch the output
-    - If using an ESP8266 board, the MAC Address will be printed out in the serial monitor window.
+    - If using an Arduino/ESP-01 or NodeMCU ESP8266 board, the MAC Address will be printed out in the serial monitor window.
 Write this down as you will need it to configure the Device using your ST App on your phone.

 ##SmartThings IDE Device Handler Installation Instructions
 - Create an account and/or log into the SmartThings Developers Web IDE.